-Every client wants creative design that will move the proverbial needle.
-And every agency strives to develop award-winning creative work.
-So why is it that agencies frequently bemoan the fact that their best creative work was rejected or greatly watered down by clients?
+Every client wants award winning creative that will move the proverbial needle and enhance their brand.
+And every agency strives to develop that caliber of creative work on a daily basis.
+So why is it that agencies frequently bemoan the fact that their very best creative work was rejected or greatly watered down by the client?

-Before exploring this phenomenon, let’s first start with the premise that the agency’s creative design capabilities are top notch.
+Before exploring this, let’s first start with the premise that the agency’s creative capabilities are top notch.
 So, it’s not a matter of incompetence or creative laziness.

 Talk to graphic design companies and they’ll tell you that the client didn’t have the vision or the guts to run what the agency presented as the breakthrough concept.
 Sometimes it’s a money issue, as can be the case for television commercials where the concept requires highly specialized production or expensive talent that the client’s budget can’t support or justify.
 More often than not, however, it is simply the philosophical tug of war between agency and client.